top of page

 According to the Society of Gynecologic Oncology (SGO)

 “A gynecologic oncologist is a physician who specializes in diagnosing and treating cancers that are located on a woman’s reproductive organs.
 Gynecologic oncologists have completed obstetrics and gynecology residency and then pursued subspecialty training through a gynecologic oncology fellowship.
-Residency takes four years to complete, while fellowship involves three to four additional years of intensive training about surgical, chemotherapeutic, radiation, and research techniques that are important to providing the best care for gynecologic cancers.
+Residency takes four years to complete, while fellowship involves three to four additional years of intensive training about surgical, chemotherapeutic, radiation, and research techniques that are important to provide the best care for gynecologic cancers.
 Physicians who complete this training are eligible to take both the obstetrics and gynecology board exam and the gynecologic oncology board exam.
 The gynecologic oncologist serves as the captain of a woman’s gynecologic cancer care team.
 It is important to consult with a gynecologic oncologist before treatment is started so that the best treatment regimen is chosen for you.”

 Medical Oncology